theijhay/user-auth-system/README.md

 # User Authentication and Organisation Management System

 This project is a Node.js-based API for user authentication and organisation management.
 It allows users to register, log in, manage their profile, and create or join organisations.
-The API is built with Express, MongoDB, and JWT for authentication.
+The API is built with Express, PostgreSQL, and JWT for authentication.

 ## Table of Contents